Lee Dong-gook: Pohang Steelers

 In 1998, Lee joined a K League club Pohang Steelers and started his professional career instead of entering university.
 Lee was named the Rookie of the Year after scoring eleven goals for Pohang in his first K League season.
 He also helped Pohang win the Asian Club Championship in that year.

 In January 2001, he was sent on loan to a Bundesliga club Werder Bremen, but he failed to settle in Bremen.
 He played only seven matches as a substitute during six months.

 He scored six goals during seven league matches in early 2006 when his performance was at its height.
 In April 2006, however, he tore the cruciate ligaments in his knee while playing in a league match that forced him out for six months, and was unable to play in the 2006 FIFA World Cup.

 Enlistment in Gwangju Sangmu

 In 1998, Lee's father offered a bribe to an employee of the Military Manpower Administration in order to dodge Lee's military service.
 The conspiracy ended in smoke, and was revealed by the prosecutor's office in October 2001.
 Lee and his father were criticised for their conspiracy, but the court only ordered the monetary penalty of his father.
 Lee wasn't punished at all, and even got an opportunity to exempt from military service by participating in the 2002 Asian Games.
-However, he falied to won a gold medal in the Asian Games despite the special treatment, and had to perform his obligation.
+However, he failed to won a gold medal in the Asian Games despite the special treatment, and had to perform his obligation.
 In March 2003, he joined the military team Gwangju Sangmu.